-A small number of exceptions to the fee ranges in the Framework have been approved by Cabinet where unusual circumstances, particularly the complexities and functions associated with membership, make it appropriate to pay fees outside the Framework range to the members of that body.

-- Standing exceptions are those exceptions where APH has agreed that those exceptional fees can be paid to all new appointments and reappointments to that body without the need to refer to Cabinet for further approval. - Where an agency considers that a body for which they are responsible should be considered for a standing exception, they should discuss the justification for seeking a standing exception with the Commission in the first instance.
+- A small number of exceptions to the fee ranges in the Framework have been approved by Cabinet where unusual circumstances, particularly the complexities and functions associated with membership, make it appropriate to pay fees outside the Framework range to the members of that body. - Standing exceptions are those exceptions where APH has agreed that those exceptional fees can be paid to all new appointments and reappointments to that body without the need to refer to APH and Cabinet for further approval. - Where an agency considers that a body for which they are responsible should be considered for a standing exception, they should discuss the justification for seeking a standing exception with the Commission in the first instance.
 The Commission will advise on whether the circumstances are likely to meet the threshold for approval as a standing exception.
-The responsible Minister, in consultation with the Minister for the Public Service, will then seek the agreement of APH to the standing exception. - Any proposal to increase the fees once the standing exception has been approved would be subject to additional approval. - A standing exception can also be sought for technical exceptions (see paragraph 137), e.g. annualising daily fees or pro rating annual fees, and extending an exceptional fee for a defined period. - Technical exceptions do not generally need to be referred to Cabinet, so the responsible Minister can seek agreement from the Minister for the Public Service. - The Commission maintains a record of standing exceptions.
-Agencies should advise the Commission of any standing exceptions which are approved by APH to enable the Commission to maintain accurate records.
+The responsible Minister, in consultation with the Minister for the Public Service, will then seek the agreement of APH and Cabinet to the standing exception. - Any proposal to increase the fees once the standing exception has been approved would be subject to additional approval. - A standing exception can also be sought for technical exceptions (see paragraph 137), e.g. annualising daily fees or pro rating annual fees, and extending an exceptional fee for a defined period. - Technical exceptions do not generally need to be referred to Cabinet, so the responsible Minister can seek agreement from the Minister for the Public Service. - The Commission's digital system, AppointNet, maintains a record of standing exceptions.
+Agencies should advise the Commission and add details to AppointNet of any standing exceptions which are approved by APH to enable the Commission to maintain accurate records for reporting to Cabinet on the application of fees under the Framework.